arton0306/TetrisAi/README.md

 ```

 ### Other Files
 The other files are for enabling simple AI to play TetrisBattle in Facebook.
-Get tetrix piece by screenshot and control the game by send keyboard signal.
+Get tetris piece by screenshot and control the game by send keyboard signal.
 The game has internal action delay, which might cause some key signal missing issues.